Temporal Team Semantics Revisited: Introduction

 We wish to emphasise that we are not redefining asynchronous $\teamltl$ (or synchronous $\teamltl$ for that matter).
 Our goal is to define semantics for $\teamltl$ that is versatile enough to deal with the plethora of different modes of asynchronicity that occur in real-world applications.
 We propose a formalism that can express both synchronous and asynchronous behaviour.
 Indeed, we show that synchronous $\teamltl$ can be embedded into our new logics.
 Asynchronous $\teamltl$ (as defined by Krebs~et~al.~\cite{kmvz18}) cannot be directly embedded into our new setting, for each time evaluation function describes a dependence between the global clock and the local clocks.
 In asynchronous $\teamltl$, no such dependence exists and the setting resembles somewhat our $\teamctl$, albeit with modified semantics.

 Besides quantified \tefs and LTL constructs, we also study several extensions of TeamLTL with different atoms from the team semantics literature, e.g. the dependence and inclusion atoms mentioned above.
 We establish that our logics provide a unifying framework in which previous temporal logics with team semantics can be embedded in an intuitive and efficient manner.
 We show that the model checking problem is highly undecidable already for the extension of $\exteamctl$ with the Boolean disjunction.
 However, we also present a translation from $\teamctls$ to Alternating Asynchronous B\"uchi Automata (AABA), a subset of AAPA with a B\"uchi condition, over finite teams of fixed size.
 This translation allows us to transfer \emph{restricted interleaving semantics} for AAPA, such as the \emph{$k$-synchronous} and \emph{$k$-context-bounded} semantics of \cite{GutsfeldMO21}, to $\teamctls$ and employ decidability results for these restricted semantics for the path checking problem and finite variants of the satisfiability and model checking problems.
 This translation is of independent interest because it constitutes the first application of automata-theoretic methods in the context of team semantics and dependence logic, and can therefore serve as a cornerstone for further development in this area.
-Our complexity results for the model checking problem are depicted on page~12 in Table~\ref{tbl:overview}.
+For the decidable fragments, the complexity of the model checking problem is independent of the quantifier depth of the input formula.
+In particular, for fixed formulae, it is polynomial time in the size of the input system, which is not the case for HyperLTL and its progeny.
+Our approach constitutes the first approach to team semantics based on automata-theoretic methods.
+Our complexity results for the model checking problem are depicted on page~\pageref{tbl:overview} in Table~\ref{tbl:overview}.